ibexa/documentation-developer/docs/content_management/content_management_api/bookmark_api.md

 ---
-description: You can use the PHP API to view the bookmark list, as well as add and remove content from it.
+description: You can use the PHP API to view the bookmark list, and add or remove content from it.
 ---

 # Bookmark API